auth0/docs/articles/api-auth/tutorials/client-credentials.md

 ---
-title: How to implement the Client Credentials Grant
-description: How to call an API from a server process using OAuth 2.0 and the Client Credentials grant
+description: Learn how to call an API from a server process using OAuth 2.0 and the Client Credentials grant.
 toc: true
 topics:
   - api-authentication